oracle/graaljs/docs/user/JavaScriptCompatibility.md

 The `typeName` method returns the Java `Class` name of `obj`.
 `obj` is expected to represent a Java `Class` instance, i.e., `isType(obj)` should return true; otherwise, `undefined` is returned.

+#### `Java.isJavaFunction(fn)`

+The `isJavaFunction` method returns whether `fn` is an object of the Java language that represents a Java function.
+It returns `false` for all other typies, including native JavaScript function, and functions of other polyglot languages.

+This function requires the Nashorn compatibility mode flag.

+#### `Java.isScriptObject(obj)`

+The `isScriptObject` method returns whether `obj` is an object of the JavaScript language.
+It returns `false` for all other types, including objects of Java and other polyglot languages.

+This function requires the Nashorn compatibility mode flag.

+#### `Java.isScriptFunction(fn)`

+The `isScriptFunction` method returns whether `fn` is a JavaScript function.
+It returns `false` for all other types, including Java function, and functions of other polyglot languages.

+This function requires the Nashorn compatibility mode flag.

 ### Polyglot